 |Material||Miter Saw||Chop Saw|

-|Plastic||Easily cuts plastic.||Again, probably will cut plastic but a miter saw is better.|
+|Plastic||Easily cuts plastic.||Will cut most plastics but a miter saw is better.|

-|Composites||Cuts through composites.||Will do the job, but a miter saw is more accurate.|
+|Composites||Cuts through composites.||Will cut composites but a miter saw is more precise.|

 |Masonry||Won’t cut through masonry.||Easily slices through masonry.|

-|Concrete||Cannot cope with concrete.||Will chop through concrete.|
+|Concrete||Cannot cut concrete.||Will cut through concrete.|